Everything posted by nobmontana

 Trying out a new putter.
 Could become my gamer!!

-nobmontana replied to nobmontana's post in a topic in Out of Bounds: Lifestyle, Luxury, Autos, Hobbies, High Tech GearThanks Dean!!
+nobmontana replied to nobmontana's topic in Out of Bounds: Lifestyle, Luxury, Autos, Hobbies, High Tech GearThanks Dean!!
 The only thing I am still trying to get used to is the softer feel at impact.
 I'm more accustomed to firmer feel at impact.
 With the Evnroll I feel like I need to give it a longer stroke to get the ball to the hole.
 With the Benock, the ball comes off the face a bit quicker.
 Weight wise, the ER2 is 355g vs the 347g for the Benock. total putter weight differs by about 100g due to the heavy Gravity Grip on the ER2.
 My initial assessment is that perhaps I would use the lighter Benock on slower greens and the heavier Evnroll on faster greens during the Summer.
 I am pretty impressed with the Gravity Grip which really helps to let you know where the face is directed.
 The 80g steel rod they have in the grip seems to be part of the equation for producing a more consistent stroke.
 I'm also getting my Seven Sandvik VS-R refinished and face milled.
 Originally sent it to Labworx but they thought that the head was nickel plated when in fact it was just polished.... since they don't do plating at Labworx, they did not proceed with the face milling.
 I resent the head to NorCal putters to get it face milled with a raw matte finish.
 It'll have a similar look as the ER2.
 I should have it back before Christmas.